 Paul Bruce Dickinson (who went by the name Bruce Bruce before joining the band) released a single with Rowan Atkinson in the UK.
 It was a cover of Alice Cooper's "(I Want to Be) Elected," and the artist was credited as "Mr. Bean and the Smear Campaign," which was the band of musicians Dickinson had assembled.
 Between Bruce's vocals, Rowan, in character as Mr. Bean (who was running for Prime Minister) would describe his ideas for Britain ("There will be no tax cuts.
 But a lot of people will be forced to have haircuts- yet, Mr. Brownson, that means you!") and eventually delivered his manifesto.
 At the end of the song, it is revealed that he won every single vote.
 It was also included on the soundtrack for the film Bean.

-Dickinson aspired to be a drummer, even going on record as saying "I want to be Ian Pace's left foot".
+Dickinson aspired to be a drummer, even going on record as saying, "I want to be Ian Pace's left foot."
 He once stole congas from his school to practice.
-As soon as he learned of his singing abilities (about 1976), he joined the band Styx, who were named after the river of Hell according to Greek mythology.
+As soon as he learned of his singing abilities (about 1976), he joined the band Styx (not the famous American band).